-assistance in finding housing or forming a household must submit a completed "Housing Questionnaire" along with their application by August 1 (Fall Semester) or December 1 (Winter Semester).
-Student Development will be much more limited in providing assistance after this deadline.
+Students from outside of Calgary who desire ABC's assistance in finding housing or forming a household must submit a completed "Housing Questionnaire" along with their application by August 1 (Fall Semester) or December 1 (Winter Semester).
+Staff will be much more limited in providing assistance after these deadlines.